 - High quality multi-track recording of your concert.

 - Facility/venue research, special equipment rentals, transportation, housing (if long-distance); all included.
 When you hire me, that’s the last arrangement you have to make.

 - Friendly, positive attitude: concerts are a great time to be happy!

-Standard setup/circumstances as follows, but can be beefed up or scaled down to fit your needs and budget:
+Standard setup as follows, but can be beefed up or scaled down to fit your needs:

 - 3 wired solo/lead mics.